-After a few years without any updates, the Mac Mini has finally received some much-needed love.
-Apple's tiniest Mac has become somewhat of a niche product quite a few power users who need a lot of power in a small package use.
-If you tend to push your Mac Mini to the edge regularly, especially when working from home, then you might be thinking of taking some extra precautions to prevent it from overheating, such as a cooling pad.
-If that's you, we've compiled some of the best we could find for you to check out.
+After a few years without any updates, the Mac mini has finally received some much-needed love.
+Apple's tiniest Mac has become somewhat of a niche product for users who like a lot of power in a little package.
+If you tend to push your Mac mini to the edge regularly, especially if working from home, then you might be thinking of taking some extra precautions to prevent it from overheating, such as a cooling pad.
+If that's you, we've compiled some of the best Mac mini cooling pads we could find for you to check out.

 If you need a cooling pad that can do all the things, this is one you should take a look at.
 For starters, it has a temperature gauge on it that can tell you exactly how hot your Mac Mini is running to let you know if you need to cool it down.
 If you're in the middle of some heavy processing and need a burst of cool, there's a turbo boost that can provide some extra cooling in a pinch, and it looks kinda cool to boot.
 It's a little pricey, but it's not too bad.

 Master of cool